In Ear Monitors

 In-Ear Monitor (IEM) Systems

-In ear monitors (IEMs), when used correctly, offer musicians, music industry personnel, audiophiles, and the general public access to crisp, clean sound.
-When used correctly, IEMs can promote career longevity
+In-ear monitors (also known as IEMs or in-ears), when used correctly, offer musicians, music industry personnel, audiophiles, and the general public access to crisp, clean sound.
+When used correctly, IEMs can promote career longevity.

 - Reduced risk of hearing when used properly

 - Consistent sound quality from venue to venue

 - Removal of temporal distortion

 - Easier portability as compared to bulky floor wedges